 Lisa Gornick has been hailed by NPR as “one of the most perceptive, compassionate writers of fiction in America…immensely talented and brave.”
 She is the author of the novels The Peacock Feast, Louisa Meets Bear, and Tinderbox—all published by Sarah Crichton Books/Farrar, Straus and Giroux, and Picador—as well as A Private Sorcery, published by Algonquin.
-Her stories and essays have appeared in Agni, The New York Times, Prairie Schooner, Salon, Slate, and Real Simple, and have received many honors, including Distinguished Story by the Best American Short Stories.
+Her stories and essays have appeared in The New York Times, The Paris Review, Prairie Schooner, The Wall Street Journal, and Real Simple, and have received many honors, including Distinguished Story by the Best American Short Stories.

 With the publication of her first novel, A Private Sorcery, Lisa Gornick was described by National Book Award Winner Colum McCann as “a new voice…that makes sense of our deep need for stories and their tellers.”
 Her second novel, Tinderbox, was awarded Four out of Four Stars from People and deemed “an extraordinary book, written for adults” by National Book Critics Circle Winner Joan Silber.
 Louisa Meets Bear received Starred Reviews from Publishers Weekly and Booklist and an “A” from Entertainment Weekly, and was chosen as a “Fresh Pick” for book clubs by Oprah.com, the Long List for The Story Prize, and a Finalist for The 2016 Paterson Fiction Prize.
 Advanced praise for The Peacock Feast, upcoming in February, includes Christina Baker Kline’s “Gripping and elegantly nuanced” and Meg Wolitzer’s “One of those rare books that feel both grand and intimate.”